 The West Virginia Beacon Awards are selected on a nomination-basis.
-Phase 1 nominations for those leaders who are performing outstanding work in their community are submitted online between March 27 – April 26, 2020.
+Phase 1 nominations for those leaders who are performing outstanding work in their community are submitted online between March 27 – noon, April 28, 2020.
 Through the nomination form, nominators provided basic around the “what” of their nominees work, including name, organization (if applicable), the primary community of work, and answers to a few longer descriptive questions.
 These questions provided further detail on the individual, their work and strategy, and how they are supporting their community through their vision and execution.
 Nominators are invited to complete Phase 2 of the Nomination process if their nominees meet the following criteria:

 – inspiring others to action